dongjh20/MSH-MCCT/README.md

 <img src="resources/MSH-framework.jpg" align="center" width="80%"/>

-The methodological framework diagram for conducting multi-source human-in-the-loop CAVs testing in MSH-MCCT is as follows.
+The methodological framework diagram for conducting CAVs testing with multi-source human drivers in the loop via driving simulators in MSH-MCCT is as follows.

 <img src="resources/MSH-method.jpg" align="center" width="96%"/>

 ## Demo videos
-Two multi-source human-in-the-loop CAVs testing experiments are carried out on vehicle platooning, which is composed of different types of vehicles from different platforms in MSH-MCCT.
+Two experiments on mixed platooning with the coexistence of HDVs and CAVs is carried out to validate the effectiveness of MSH-MCCT.

 The detailed schematic diagram of the two experiments is illustrated below.

 Bridged by the mixed platform, human drivers and CAV algorithms could control both physical and virtual vehicles.
-Therefore, physical and virtual CAVs and HDVs could coexist and interact simultaneously within the same integrated environment, greatly enhancing the flexibility and scalability of experiments.
+Therefore, physical and virtual CAVs and human-driven vehicles (HDVs) via multiple driving simulators could coexist and interact simultaneously within the same integrated environment, greatly enhancing the flexibility and scalability of experiments.

 <img src="resources/MSH-snapshot.jpg" align="center" width="80%"/>